 The Friars Club is a non-profit social service organization in Cincinnati, Ohio that is dedicated to serving at-risk and disadvantaged children through organized sports, activity, nutrition and fitness.
 It once operated a facility in the CUF neighborhood.

-In response to the need for youth-focused activities and services for the children of German immigrants in the Over-the-Rhine neighborhood of Cincinnati, Father Archangelus Gstir of Saint Francis Seraph Church began hosting programs in the former Saint Francis School for to keep the juveniles occupied.
+In response to the need for youth-focused activities and services for the children of German immigrants in the Over-the-Rhine neighborhood of Cincinnati, Father Archangelus Gstir of Saint Francis Seraph Church began hosting programs in the former Saint Francis School to keep the juveniles occupied.
 8 Brockhuis then obtained permission from Father Edmund Klein to convert empty space in the school into club rooms and a gymnasium, 8 which opened as the Friars’ Gymnasium and Athletic Club 8 in November 1908.6 It was later shortened to the Friars’ Club.
 2 The organization was the only one of its type operated solely by a religious order.
 4

 Showers and lockers were located in the basement, while the auditorium of the old school was converted into a gymnasium and the lounge outfitted with billiard tables.
 Another billiard room was added in 1910 followed by the Muhle Memorial Library in 1912.
 8 An indoor pool was completed in the basement in October 1914.